Free. Instant. No signup. Pulls recalls and complaints for your exact vehicle.

 Related

-Recall and complaint data sourced from the National Highway Traffic Safety Administration (NHTSA) public records database, last synced minutes ago.
+Recall and complaint data sourced from the National Highway Traffic Safety Administration (NHTSA) public records database, last synced 11 hours ago.
 Verify the raw federal record at nhtsa.gov/vehicle/2009/Toyota/Venza.
 Editorial commentary written by ProblemsByVin contributors and reviewed by ASE-certified mechanics.
 We are not affiliated with Toyota.
-Some links on this page are affiliate links and we may earn a commission if you complete a quote or purchase.
+Some links on this page are affiliate links and we may earn a commission if you purchase through them.

 Sponsored